-The story of Purim actually began about one-thousand years earlier, when the Jews - overwhelmed by their encounter with God at Mount Sinai - accepted the Torah.
-But it was not until Purim that they reaffirmed and upheld4 their acceptance of the divine law completely of their own volition, with no hint of being overwhelmed by the presence of God.5 (This is emphasized in the Purim Megillah by the fact that God's name is never even mentioned.)
+The story of Purim actually began about one-thousand years earlier, when the Jews accepted the Torah.
+Granted that they were overwhelmed by their encounter with God at Mount Sinai, but they did accept.
+However, it was not until Purim that they reaffirmed and upheld their acceptance of the divine law completely of their own volition.
+This time, there was no hint of being overwhelmed by the presence of God.
+(This is emphasized in the Purim Megillah by the fact that God's name is never even mentioned.)